Seniors vs. Crime ; WINDOW into a SCAM Beware of ‘inspectors’ who go door to door about ‘new insurance regulations’

-We then called the agency that we always call about building code specifications, the Department of Business and Professional Regulation.
-There had been no such change for code requirement for storm windows.
+We then called the agency that we always call about building code specifications, the

 The people going door to door were working as a team.
 One would pose as an inspector, while the other would be from the "business" you would end up calling from the card you are given from the first person.

 Of course, pretending to be an inspector is illegal, but trying to sell storm windows and/or doors is not.
 That part falls under "buyer beware."
 I know that this scheme sounds transparent, but these people are very convincing.

 If you see someone outside your door, do not open it.
 Ask the person what he or she wants, and if you are warned about the window regulations, let the person know you are not interested and then call the police.
 To put your mind at ease, also call your homeowners insurance company and verify your coverage.